Election Reform in Florida

 The League of Women Voters of Florida promotes electoral reforms that make voting easy, equitable, and effective at expressing public will through election results.
 We oppose gerrymandering, that is, manipulation of election district boundaries to favor one party or class.
 We advocate for fair, transparent redistricting.
 We are interested in any issue or process that directly affects any Florida citizen’s access to voting (e.g., voter registration, voting machines, ballot design, etc).

 The 2018 election provided evidence that Florida election systems need reform through additional legislation.
-League 2019 priorities for election law (see below) include process changes to avoid existing vote-by-mail ballot problems, to allow same day voter registration, to standardize ballot design, and to support an open primary election system.
+League 2019 priorities for election law (see below) include process changes to avoid existing vote-by-mail ballot problems, to allow same-day voter registration, to standardize ballot design, and to support an open primary election system.
 Watch this page for information from the Election Reform Coalition for the progress of all proposed relevant legislation.